cyberholics/HyperTune/README.md

 # HyperTune

 HyperTune is a Python package that uses [cross-validation](https://www.geeksforgeeks.org/cross-validation-machine-learning/) technique to help you find the best hyperparameter for your pre-trained model.
 It also helps you retrain your model with the best hyperparameters.
-It helps you automate the task of improving your model, giving you the opportunity to become productive.
+It helps you automate the task of improving your model, giving you the opportunity to become productive in your machine-learning projects.

 ## How to install HyperTune

 ## How to use HyperTune

 To use Hypertune, make sure you:

 - Have your pre-trained model
 - Your training dataset
 - Understand hyperparameter tuning in machine learning.
+-
 ### Example of how use HyperTune to find the best hyperparameters for  a random forest model
 ``` from sklearn.ensemble import RandomForestClassifier
 from sklearn.datasets import load_iris